 Finally, the analytical methodology described above was used to predict the long-term power degradation of the spacecraft-integrated CRAF and Cassini RTGs, positioned as depicted in the baseline design of Figure 1.
-The analytical results for a 24° separation angle are shown in Figure 12.
+The analytical results are shown in Figure 12.
 For various initial thermal power levels, the figure shows the variation of RTG power and average hot-junction temperature with time.
 Thus, the figure can be employed as a useful design tool by the CRAF and Cassini mission planners.

 Figure 12 shows that increasing the BOM thermal power (by increasing the fuel loading) leads to a substantial increase of the RTG's electrical power at the beginning of mission, but that this benefit diminishes towards the end of mission, particularly for long mission times.
 This comes about because higher thermal powers result in higher temperatures and therefore higher degradation rates.
-In fact, at unrealistically high hot-junction temperatures ( $>1100^{\circ}\text{C}$ ) increasing the thermal power can actually decrease the EOM electrical power.
+In fact, at unrealistically high hot-junction temperatures ($>1100^{\circ}\text{C}$) increasing the thermal power can actually decrease the EOM electrical power.

-Figure 12 can be used directly to predict the power history of the two RTGs (F6 and F7) for the Cassini mission, since those will both be new units.
-However, for the CRAF mission only one RTG (F2) will be newly fueled, and the other (F5) will be a spare unit leftover from the Galileo program.
+Figure 12 can be used directly to predict the power history of the two RTGs for the Cassini mission, since those will both be new units.
+However, for the CRAF mission only one RTG will be new, and the other will be a left-over spare unit from the Galileo program.
 The fuel of that unit was encapsulated in 1982, and will have decayed for 13 years by the time the CRAF spacecraft's scheduled launch in 1995.
 As a result, by the beginning of the mission its thermal power will have dropped from 252 watts to 227 watts per heat source module.